Medicine Overview of Protoin Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Protoin 50mg tablet at a fixed time.
+Protoin 50mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

-Protoin 50mg tablet controls seizures or fits by suppressing the abnormal and excessive activity of the nerve cells in the brain.
+Protoin 50mg Tablet is an antiepileptic medication.
+It controls seizures or fits by decreasing the abnormal and excessive activity of the nerve cells in the brain.